This comprehensive guide will give you all the AP Statistics exam information and review tips to help you prepare for it.

 Section II | Free-Response Questions (FRQs) | 6 | 1 hr 30 mins | 50% |

-Section I, which is the multiple-choice section, requires you to answer 40 questions in 1 hr 30 minutes.
-You have roughly two minutes per question.
-It is ideal to complete this section within 80 minutes, leaving you with an extra 10-minute window to recheck your answer choices.
+Section I: The multiple-choice section consists of 40 questions, which you must complete in 1 hr 30 minutes.
+This gives you approximately 2 minutes per question.
+It is ideal to finish this section within 80 minutes, leaving an extra 10-minute window to review your answer choices.

-Section II, the free-response section, is divided into two parts.
-Part A contains five free-response questions, and Part B contains one investigative task question.
+Section II: The free-response section is divided into 2 parts.
+Part A includes 5 free-response questions, while Part B contains 1 investigative task question.

-It is important to go through the AP Statistics exam format in detail to learn about the free-response and investigative task questions so that nothing surprises you as you open your exam booklet.
+It is crucial to familiarize yourself with the AP Statistics exam format, especially the free-response and investigative task questions, so that nothing takes you by surprise.

 AP Exam Score | Equivalent College Grade |